Step 2: Pre-Registering for Your Other Courses

 We provide three different online views of the class schedule:

-- “Search for Classes via ENROLL COURSE SEARCH (updated hourly)” is available via a link on The Hub or directly from the Registrar’s homepage.
+- “Search for Courses (ENROLL)” is available via a link on The Hub or directly from the Registrar’s homepage.
 It has some search capabilities not available through the “Search for Sections (real time)” page.
 For example, you can use it to view courses that count toward a specific curricular exploration requirement, and you can use its key-word search functionality.
 It’s also an easy way to view an entire department’s or program’s term offerings on a single scrollable page.

-- The “Search for Sections (real time)” link on The Hub allows you to select and view subsets of our course offerings; it provides the most current information on course offerings.
-It provides the same search functionality available to you via the “Registration” link but in a non-transactional mode.
+- The “Search for Courses (Real Time)” link on The Hub allows you to select and view subsets of our course offerings; it provides the most current information on course offerings.
+It provides the same search functionality available to you via the “Register for Courses” link but in a non-transactional mode.

 Creating your preferred sections list

 On The Hub, you can create your list of preferred sections prior to registration.
-Knowing the synonym numbers (the 5 digit number associated with each class) for your proposed classes and using the “Express Registration” option will speed up this process.
+Knowing the synonym numbers (the 5 digit number associated with each class) for your proposed classes and using the “Express Registration” option (accessible via the "Register for Courses" link) will speed up this process.

-You can check available class seats prior to and during registration by clicking on “Search for Sections (real time)” or “Search for Classes via ENROLL (updated hourly)” on The Hub.
-During registration, “Search for Sections” and the registration screens will have current seat availability information; information in ENROLL is likely to become dated because it only refreshes on an hourly basis.
+You can check available class seats prior to and during registration by clicking on "Search for Courses (Real Time)" or "Search for Courses (ENROLL)" on The Hub.
+During registration, “Search for Courses (Real Time)" and the registration screens will have current seat availability information; information in ENROLL is likely to become dated because it only refreshes on an hourly basis.

 Should you have technical difficulties while using the web registration screens, the ITS Helpdesk (507-222-5999) will be available to help you during business hours (listed on their site).
 Creating your preferred sections list and resolving any technical issues prior to registration should help ensure that your registration goes smoothly.

 The day after you pre-register for your remaining courses, you will get an email from the Registrar.
-The Registrar will let you know if your selections look good or if he has suggestions for improving it.
+The Registrar will let you know if your selections look good or if she has suggestions for improving it.
 At that point in time any necessary changes will typically be made over the phone.
 During New Student Week, you will meet with your Liberal Arts Adviser and have an opportunity to confirm your pre-registration or make additional changes to it.
-Changes to registration after classes begin—including registering for waitlisted courses—must be completed via a drop/add paper process within published deadlines.
+Changes to registration after classes begin—including registering for waitlisted courses—must be completed online by you via the Hub within published deadlines.